harness/harness/CONTRIBUTING.md

 Should you wish to work on an issue, please claim it first by commenting on the GitHub issue that you want to work on.
 This is to prevent duplicated efforts from contributors on the same issue.

-Please check the [`good-first-issue`](https://github.com/harness/gitness/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) label to find issues that are good for getting started.
+Please check the [`good-first-issue`](https://github.com/harness/harness/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) label to find issues that are good for getting started.
 If you have questions about one of the issues, with or without the tag, please comment on them and one of the maintainers will clarify it.
-For a quicker response, contact us over [slack](https://docs.gitness.com/support#slack) or join our [weekly office hours](https://docs.gitness.com/support#weekly-office-hours).
+For a quicker response, contact us over [slack](https://developer.harness.io/docs/open-source/support#slack).

 ### Local Development

-Please review [Gitness development](https://github.com/harness/gitness/tree/main?tab=readme-ov-file#gitness-development) to build and test your code locally.
+Please review [Harness development](https://github.com/harness/harness/tree/main?tab=readme-ov-file#harness-development) to build and test your code locally.

 ### Pre-commit Hook